ito-org/bluto/frontend/app/README.md

 ## How to adapt the ui
 Go to file ExampleScreen.js in function mapStateToProps change the following values:
--amountContacts: 5,
+1) amountContacts: 5,
--isInfected: true,
+2) isInfected: true,
--daysAgo: 5
+3) daysAgo: 5